niklas1347/Overview_nudgedClimateSimulations/README.md

 #### Access the data:
 To access the data it is mandatory to have an upgraded account at the [DestinE Platform](https://platform.destine.eu/support-pages/access-policy/).
 The data can be downloaded via the Destination Earth Polytope API as descriped in this [repository](https://github.com/John-Amal/retriever_polytop/tree/main).

-For any inquiries about the information displayed here, or if you have another nudged climate dataset you would like to add, please feel free to contact me, [Niklas Merz](mailto:niklas.merz@ufz.de).